Shubham-Loshali/Custom-VS-code-Extension/README.md

-# 💻 Code Assistant VS
+# 💻 Code Assistant VS Code

 **Code Assistant VS** is a smart coding helper extension for Visual Studio Code that assists developers in writing better code with **real-time suggestions, explanations, and debugging help**.
 It’s designed to boost productivity, help beginners understand their code, and make programming more efficient.